 Gen 8 Drill fixtures also have a barrel hole center locator built in.
 It is placed flat up against the front of the receiver and rested in the lower radius.
 Use a 1/4 inch punch to mark barrel hole center location on the face of the receiver.
 BHL is not meant as a drill jig (do not drill barrel hole while using fixture as guide).

 Drilling the Barrel V-Block Mounting Screw Holes.
 The fixture has 3 holes for the nose area.
 The middle hole is for the stock mounting screw.
 The two holes that are side by side are for the #16 Drill bit used to secure the V-Block bolt retaining screws.
-These two holes get drilled all the way through the face of the receiver nose with the #16 drill bit.
+These two holes get drilled all the way through the face of the receiver nose with the #16 drill bit, they then get counter sunk with the 1/4 inch drill bit .625 inches deep.
 Align the 4 dowel pins as shown in the illustrations.
 Make sure that the fixture is 90 degrees to the nose before drilling.

 The stock mounting screw hole is drilled using the same fixture area as the V-Block holes.
 You flip or rotate the fixture on top of the nose area where the barrel rests and use the center hole to drill the number 16 drill bit hole all the way through the nose from top to bottom.
 Just make sure that fixture and dowel pins are seated all the way against the receiver as shown in pictures.
 See illustrations.